-The Ozark Chinquapin
+The Ozark Chinquapin Foundation

 The trees produced a bounty of sweet nuts every year without fail, and was sought as a nutritious food source by humans and wildlife.
 The wood was highly prized because it was rot resistant and made excellent railroad ties and fence post.

-Now the Trees are Gone
+Now the trees are gone

 Logging practices and later the chestnut blight (Cryphonectria parasitica) wiped out the Ozark Chinquapin.
 Today only blighted stumps remain of this once important Ozark tree.
 Sprouts emerge from the stumps, many managing to produce some nuts, but within 4-6 years the blight again strikes killing the sprouts, starting the blighted cycle all over again.
 The number of surviving stumps and the historic range of the tree continue to shrink.